fonttools/fontbakery/README.md

 All auxiliary scripts provided by fontbakery up to v0.3.2 have been moved into a separate python package called `gftools` (which stands for 'Google Fonts Tools') available at https://github.com/googlefonts/tools/ and at https://pypi.python.org/pypi/gftools

-Fontbakery (starting on the v0.3.3 release) is now solely focused on font family automated quality tests.
+Fontbakery (starting on the v0.3.3 release) is now solely focused on font family automated quality checks.

 Installing the latest version of the auxiliary scripts should be as easy as:
 ```